Shout Out / JoJo's Bizarre Adventure

 - He does a Shout-Out to The Princess Bride, more exactly towards Inigo Montoya.
 Although they look and act nothing alike, Polnareff and Montoya have oddly similar backstories, both being European fencers who lost a family member after they were killed by a man with a deformed hand.
 It's outright Lampshaded when he and Kakyoin are finally facing J. Geil and losing (badly).
 J.P. calmly explains to a desperate Kakyoin that, when the moment of revenge arrives, you don't just shout random insults.
 There's a certain code you have to follow, and there are some precise phrases that have to be spoken.
 You know how it ends.

-- Captain Tenille uses a Sand called Dark Blue Moon, named after the Moon tarot card.
+- Captain Tenille uses a Stand called Dark Blue Moon, named after the Moon tarot card.

 - Devo The Cursed.
 In the Viz translation, he's called Soul Sacrifice.